 Questions to Ask Your Urologist

-Today, there is a whole field focused on the health of the urinary system, called urology.
-Urologists also diagnose, treat and monitor disorders of the urinary tract and the external genital organs, which can include kidney, ureter, urethra, bladder, and prostate issues.
+Urologists diagnose, treat, and monitor disorders of the urinary tract and the external genital organs, including the kidney, ureter, urethra, bladder, and prostate.
 They also perform surgery if necessary, such as procedures performed on the adrenal glands (which sit on top of your kidneys).
 You may need to see a urologist for several reasons.
 Some common disorders treated by urologists include:

 - Recurrent urinary tract infections